Grant and budget management

 If your project's timeline is multi-year, you may have to make both annual and final reports to the funder.
 Even if not a multi-year project, your grant may require interim reports, and sometimes part of the funding will be released only after interim reporting requirements are completed.
 An annual report covers what you accomplished in that year and what you expect to accomplish in the next period, while a final report sums up the entire project.
 Reports shouldn’t be a surprise: check on reporting requirements (if you are an RA, your PI, RM, and grants coordinator should know these) and mark both the due date and when you will start working on the report in your calendar.

 If there are particular metrics that you must report on at regular time intervals, it is useful to set up a system that will allow you to regularly monitor them.
 This system can be built into your processes for monitoring and reporting on the intervention itself.
+See the real-time monitoring and response plans resource for more information.
 The key is to understand the deliverables and metrics required to be reported on and to create a system that allows you to capture those metrics so that when it is time to start writing the report, you will have easy access to them.
 Your monitoring system could be something as simple as an Excel document, or something as complex as a Microsoft Access database or a set of Stata scripts.
 It does not matter how you collect this information, but it is important to make sure you are collecting it frequently throughout the life of your grant.

 The funder will usually provide a template or format requirements.
 Reports typically include whether the objectives from the original grant were met and reasons for any changes to the study design, procedure, or budget.
 The funder will also want to know about any unexpected challenges and lessons learned.
 In some cases, you will only need to produce a financial report, and explanations may only be needed for things such as over/underspending or assignment of spending to a particular category.
 Before completing reports, ensure that you have the most recent template from the funder.